TobyLobster/ImportLDraw/README.md

 **Setting the LDraw Parts Library directory**

 + Download the latest complete [LDraw Parts Library](http://ldraw.org/parts/latest-parts.html) and unzip it to a directory e.g. called 'ldraw'.
++ (Note there currently seems to be an issue if the path to the ldraw directory contains spaces, so avoid using spaces in the full path to the ldraw directory.).
 + OPTIONAL: Download the unofficial parts and unzip it to sub-directory 'ldraw/unofficial/'
 + From the Blender menu click: File > Import > LDraw (.mpd/.ldr/.l3b/.dat).
 + In the bottom left of Blender's window, there's a panel of *Import Options*.